GautamBatta73/SidGautam/Versions/Prog_Language/Documentation/Libraries/math.md

 <br>

 ### Math.random(min, max)
-This function returns a pseudo-random decimal or integer number, depending on the parameters given.
+This method returns a pseudo-random decimal or integer number, depending on the parameters given.

 <br>
 If no parameters are given, it returns a decimal number between 0 and 1 (exclusive), rounded to the hundred-thousandths (eg -> 0.44532).